Maps and travel

 From Bristol Airport

-Bristol Airport offers direct flights to a number of European destinations and, as a KLM/Air France hub, has connecting flights (via Paris or Amsterdam) to many more worldwide.
+Bristol Airport offers direct flights to a number of European destinations and has connecting flights (for example, via Paris or Amsterdam) to many more cities worldwide.
 The airport is eight miles (13 km) south of the city, along the A38.
 The Airport Flyer Express bus (service A1) runs approximately every ten minutes at peak times between the airport and Bristol Temple Meads and Bristol Bus and Coach Station.
 Please allow at least 90 minutes to get from the airport to the main University campus.

 From London Heathrow